jjmschofield/gocrawl/OPTIMIZATION.md

 }
 ```

 We'd previously optimized this due to regex performance on a big old group search, but it still had problems!
-Creating the matcher as a single var at the package level gives us the following [graphviz](docs/pprof003.svg).
+Creating the matcher as a constant var at the package level gives us the following [graphviz](docs/pprof003.svg).

 With a single line change, we've achieved 1GB reduction in memory usage for this very small website - nearly an 80% reduction in memory allocation.